whenitsdone1/capstone2024/README.md

 If you need to end the PocketBase process yourself, you can get the PID from the log files.

-Upon first downloading and starting PocketBase, you will need to make a admin account - you will use some of those details in your `secrets.env` file.
-Other than that, all databases and related operations are handled with through the application.

 # secrets.env